NickRuffini/NBAProject/README.md

 For the related SQL and other Data files necessary for submission, we stored them in the "Data" folder in our project, which can be found on the same level as our Client and
 Server folders.

+For more detailed usage of these SQL queries in the code, refer to the index.js file in the Client folder.